Neovim as a Terminal Multiplexer and Neovide as a Terminal Emulator

 vim.keymap.set('t', '<c-p>', '<up>')

--- The mapping for opening a terminal tab.
+-- The mapping to open a terminal tab.

 vim.keymap.set('n', '<leader>t', function()